 At the end the semester, UCD provides an official transcript to the home institution.
 The home institution decides on credits to be awarded for the modules pursued at UCD.
-It is the responsibility of incoming Study Abroad students to agree with their home institution arrangements on credit transfer and approval of their module selection beforehand.
+It is the responsibility of incoming Study Abroad students to agree with their home institution arrangements in credit.
+We will be pleased to provide all the necessary information on the modules offered to enable students to make their decisions on credit transfer.